It looks like you’re browsing from Netherlands. Click here to switch to the Dutch →

 Furthermore, measuring carbon footprints can help businesses to meet regulatory requirements and comply with climate-related reporting obligations.
 As governments worldwide set ambitious decarbonisation goals, measuring your business’ carbon footprint is key to regulatory compliance.

 Carbon footprint measurement has become a common practice in many corporations worldwide.
-According to a survey by the Carbon Disclosure Project, 89% of Global 500 companies now report their carbon footprint, up from 85% in the previous year.
+According to a 2022 survey by the Carbon Disclosure Project, about 86% of Global 500 companies and 88% of FTSE 100 companies report their carbon footprint.
+According to a 2023 survey by Boston Consulting Group (BCG), over half of companies now report some of their Scope 3 value chain emissions.
 This shows the increasing importance of carbon footprint measurement in the corporate world.

 In addition to reducing their carbon footprint, corporations are also investing in carbon offset projects.
-Carbon offsetting involves investing in projects that reduce or remove carbon emissions from the atmosphere.
+Carbon offsetting or compensation involves investing in projects that reduce or remove carbon emissions from the atmosphere.
 These projects can include renewable energy, energy efficiency, reforestation, and afforestation.
-By investing in carbon projects, corporations can offset their carbon emissions and achieve carbon neutrality.
+By investing in carbon projects, corporations can compensate for their carbon emissions and achieve carbon neutrality.

 Seedlings being monitored at DGB Sawa afforestation project.

-Carbon footprint measurement is a vital tool for corporations in the fight against climate change.
-By measuring and reducing their carbon footprint, businesses can take responsibility for their impact on the environment and contribute to a more sustainable future.
+Carbon footprint measurement is a vital tool for corporations in the fight against environmental harm.
+By measuring and reducing your business' carbon footprint, you can take responsibility for your impact on the environment and contribute to a more sustainable future.

 As DGB Group, our sole purpose is to rebuild trust and serve the public by making the right information available to everyone.
 By subscribing to our mailing newsletter, you can get the latest tips and trends from DGB Group's expert team in your inbox.
 Sign up now and never miss the insights.